harisyf/image-classification-with-transfer-learning-deployment/README.md

-# Animal Image Classification With Transfer Learning and Deployment into TFLite
+# Animal Image Classification With Transfer Learning and Deployment into TF Lite
 A project for my submission of my learning in IDCamp 2023 about machine learning to make an animal images classification.
-This project is about classifying animal images using transfer learning with MobileNetV2 and then convert the trained model into TFLite.
+This project is about classifying animal images using transfer learning with MobileNetV2 and then convert the trained model into TF Lite.
 The model created by using Python with TensorFlow and Keras.
 I use Google Colab notebook to run my code, so I recommend to use Google Colab if you want to try my code.
 The dataset that I used for this project is [this dataset](https://www.kaggle.com/datasets/alessiocorrado99/animals10) from Kaggle.

 # Requirements